Tiny Tips for Common Colds (Part 1)

 While 2 grams a day of vitamin C can help to reduce the likelihood of you actually contracting a cold, if you do get one, higher doses are useful to send it on its way sooner.
 Three grams every four hours, or a gram every hour, is a protocol recommended by many nutritionists to maintain therapeutic levels during an infection.
 Vitamin C works by damaging the protein coat of a virus and by making body cells more resistant to penetration.
 Additionally, the vitamin stimulates the body’s immune response, helping the virus to be destroyed.
 It is recommended that you take as much vitamin C as is necessary to achieve bowel tolerance (a polite way of saying take as much as you can until you get diarrhoea) and then on the next day take this amount minus a couple of grams until your cold symptoms are gone.
 It’s best to taper the dose of vitamin C at that point rather than reducing it too abruptly.

 I always take megadoses of vitamin C when I feel a cold coming on – the earlier you begin the protocol the better!
 Taking high doses is very much cheaper and easier if you are able to tolerate ascorbic acid, but of course many IC sufferers cannot.
 (See this blog post if you’re confused about different types of vitamin C and interstitial cystitis.)
 For daily use, my preferred type is magnesium ascorbate, because magnesium also helps with my occasional anxiety, but unfortunately once I ramp up the dosage, the magnesium gives me loose bowels long before the vitamin C itself does!
-During a cold, I therefore also supplement with Desert Harvest’s Buffered Vitamin C, which is of course totally IC safe and uses calcium as the accompanying mineral.
-However, its relatively low dose of 400mg of vitamin C per capsule means I end up swallowing a lot of capsules to hit my 3g every 4 hours target!
-I should really stock up on some extra varieties of vitamin C so I can easily take plenty if I need to (sodium ascorbate is an easy form to megadose with, although I’ve never tried it), but once my cold is gone I forget until next time – and of course each new supplement is an added expense.
+During a cold, I therefore also supplement with Biocare Liposomal Vitamin C, which uses sodium as the accompanying mineral.
+This does not trouble my bladder at all.
+It is expensive, but I find it noticeably more efficacious than non-liposomal vitamin C - it is fantastic!

 I’ve warded off many a cold with prompt high doses of vitamin C and on those occasions when I’ve succumbed, I’ve often skimped a bit to try to avoid getting an upset stomach.
 Like most women I’m really embarrassed about going to the toilet away from home, so if I’ve got a heavy work schedule or need to be somewhere, I often cut back too soon.
 A quick word about effervescent vitamin C for those who can tolerate ascorbic acid – it tends to be full of artificial sweetener, which is very unhealthy, and the bubbles make it quite impractical for megadosing!